Unless you’re Donald Trump, you probably need third-party money to close some deals.

 Remember, EVERYTHING you put on the internet has the potential to be seen by ANYONE and can live FOREVER.
 As an investor and entrepreneur, it’s essential to be diligent in building and protecting your personal and professional public appearance.
 Make sure what you’re putting out there consistently presents the public image most advantageous to your investing and business goals.

-Staci Davidson is a social media strategist, coach and consultant.
-For more information, visit www.stacidavidson.com.
+Staci Davidson is a social media strategist, coach, and consultant.